 Looking for ways to help you sleep?
 It isn't surprising.
 More and more people are seeking help with sleep because if there’s one thing that can zap your energy and ruin a productive day, it’s sleep deprivation.

 For millions of people, just the thought of going to bed creates anxiety because they just don't seem to be getting the sleep they want.
 Going to bed then becomes a struggle.

 If you can relate, you’re probably no stranger to what happens when your body doesn’t receive proper rest or sleep.
 It starts with feeling sluggish and you have difficulty concentrating.
 Unfortunately, reduced alertness can become serious by making you more prone to accidents.

-Instead of accepting those consequences, read this page to educate yourself about effective ways to help you sleep.
-I have included the simple tips that you may have heard before, and the more unique options that you may not know about.
+Instead of accepting those consequences, it may be time to educate yourself about effective ways to help you sleep.
+I have included some simple tips that you may have heard before, and the more unique options that you may not know about.